 Google only works because the search results it presents are accurate and helpful to the searcher.
 If the searcher can’t trust the information Google is presenting, he or she will stop using Google — and Google doesn’t want that.

 If Google is getting mixed signals from all over the web with different phone numbers, addresses, and variations of your business name, it will suppress your business in search results in order to prevent a potential searcher from getting the wrong information.
 This is critically important and is often overlooked by businesses.
-Many companies use tracking numbers to determine where business is coming from, but when these get online, it confuses Google.
+Many companies use tracking numbers to determine where business is coming from, but when these are used incorrectly, it confuses Google.
 This is where many companies slip up.

 Note: It’s a bit different if you’re a business with more than one location.